 - Have you ever fired an employee?
-If yes, why you took that decision and how did you inform them?
+If yes, why you take that decision and how did you inform them?

-- How do you reach to a decision when working on a team project?
+- How do you reach a decision when working on a team project?

 - Tell me about a time you made an unpopular decision.
 What feedback did you get?

 - How do you calm furious clients?